bottlesdevs/documentation/bottles/installers.md

 ### Use installers

-To test this feature, you must first enable it from the experiments in the Bottles preferences.

 ![Preferences > Experiments > Installers](<../.gitbook/assets/image (36).png>)

 Once enabled, a new Installers item will pop up in the sidebar of your bottle page, click it and you will see the list of supported installers.
 To install one, just press Install and wait for the process to finish.